-We may not have discovered undisclosed liabilities or other issues of either Hygo or GMLP during our due diligence process.
+We may not have discovered undisclosed liabilities or other issues of either Hygo or GMLP during our due diligence process, and we may not have adequate legal protection from potential liabilities of, or in respect of our acquisition of, Hygo and GMLP.

-In the course of the due diligence review of each of Hygo and GMLP that we conducted prior to the execution of each of the Merger Agreements, we may not have discovered, or may have been unable to quantify, undisclosed liabilities or other issues of Hygo or GMLP and their respective subsidiaries.
-Examples of such undisclosed liabilities or other issues may include, but are not limited to, pending or threatened litigation, regulatory matters, undisclosed counterparty termination rights, or undisclosed letter of credit or guarantee requirements.
-Any such undisclosed liabilities or other issues could have an adverse effect on our business, results of operations, financial condition and cash flows following the completion of the Proposed Mergers.
+In the course of the due diligence review of each of Hygo and GMLP that we conducted prior to the consummation of each of the Mergers, we may not have discovered, or may have been unable to quantify, undisclosed liabilities or other issues of Hygo or GMLP and their respective subsidiaries.
+Moreover, we may not have adequate legal protection from potential liabilities of, or in respect of our acquisition of, Hygo or GMLP, irrespective of whether such potential liabilities were discovered or not.
+Examples of such undisclosed or potential liabilities or other issues may include, but are not limited to, pending or threatened litigation, regulatory matters, tax liabilities, indemnification of obligations, undisclosed counterparty termination rights, or undisclosed letter of credit or guarantee requirements.
+Any such undisclosed or potential liabilities or other issues could have an adverse effect on our business, results of operations, financial condition and cash flows.

-We expect to incur a significant amount of additional debt to fund a portion of the purchase price for the GMLP Merger and as a result of the consummation of the Proposed Mergers.
+We have incurred a significant amount of additional debt to fund a portion of the purchase price for the GMLP Merger and as a result of the consummation of the Mergers.

 As of December 31, 2020 we had approximately \$1,250 million aggregate principal amount of indebtedness outstanding.
 On an ongoing basis, we engage with lenders and other financial institutions in an effort to improve our liquidity and capital resources.
-We may incur additional debt to fund our business and strategic initiatives, and expect to incur additional debt to fund a portion of the purchase price for the GMLP Merger.
+We may incur additional debt to fund our business and strategic initiatives.
 On January 13, 2021, we obtained financing commitments from Morgan Stanley Senior Funding, Inc. and Goldman Sachs Bank USA to pay, subject to the terms and conditions set forth therein, a portion of the cash purchase price in connection with the GMLP Merger, to refinance certain debt of GMLP and its subsidiaries, to pay related fees and expenses and for general corporate purposes.
 If we incur additional debt and other obligations, the risks associated with our substantial leverage and the ability to service such debt would increase.

-In addition, in connection with both the Hygo Merger and the GMLP Merger, we will be assuming a significant amount of indebtedness, including guarantees and preferred shares.
-As such, we will be subject to additional restrictive debt covenants that may limit our ability to finance future operations and capital needs and to pursue business opportunities and activities.
+In addition, in connection with both the Hygo Merger and the GMLP Merger, we assumed a significant amount of indebtedness, including guarantees and preferred shares.
+As such, we are now subject to additional restrictive debt covenants that may limit our ability to finance future operations and capital needs and to pursue business opportunities and activities.
 In addition, if we fail to comply with any of these restrictions, it could have a material adverse effect on us.